UN calls for talks to end Bolivia crisis as death toll rises

 Published Sunday, November 17, 2019 9:12PM EST

-LA PAZ, Bolivia - A Bolivian official says a UN envoy is urging the government of the Andean country's interim president and supporters of self-exiled leader Evo Morales to begin talks on resolving a crisis that has already claimed 23 lives and is causing food shortages.
+LA PAZ, Bolivia -- Shadowed by street violence and food shortages, a UN envoy is urging the government of Bolivia's self-proclaimed interim president and supporters of self-exiled leader Evo Morales to begin talks on peacefully resolving a crisis that has already claimed 23 lives, an official said Sunday.

-Presidency Minister Jerjes Justiniano said Sunday that the negotiations proposed by envoy Jean Arnault would involve lawmakers from Morales' political party, mobilized groups and representatives of interim leader Jeanine Anez and be mediated by the United Nations and the Roman Catholic Church.
-No date has been set for talks.
+The negotiations proposed by envoy Jean Arnault would involve lawmakers from Morales' political party, mobilized groups and representatives of interim leader Jeanine Anez and be mediated by the United Nations and the Roman Catholic Church, the presidency minister, Jerjes Justiniano, said.
+No date had been set for talks.

-Anez declared herself president after Morales resigned Nov.
-10 after weeks of protests against him over disputed election results.
-Morales' supporters took to the streets after he quit under pressure from the military and are demanding he return home.
+Anez, who declared herself president after Morales resigned Nov.
+10 after weeks of protests against him over disputed election results, has said her priorities are to pacify Bolivia and hold new elections within three months.
+Morales' supporters, who took to the streets after he quit under pressure from the military, are demanding the return of the leader, who was Bolivia's first indigenous president.

+A clash on Friday left nine pro-Morales coca growers dead and led to an ultimatum from protesters for Anez to step down and withdraw troops that have been blocking them from entering central Cochabamba from the nearby town of Sacaba.

+Thousands of Catholic faithful prayed for peace Sunday, which proved a day of relative calm in the crisis that began after the contentious Oct.
+20 presidential election that Morales claimed he won outright, but his opponents contended was fraudulent.
+As protests by his foes grew, Morales resigned at the urging of the military and flew to Mexico, which granted him asylum.